 Information you need to have

-- the course, including the title, duration, core modules, and an indication of likely optional modules.
-It should also include the award to be received on completion of the course, whether the course is accredited e.g., by a professional, statutory and regulatory body, and, if different from the university or college, which organisation accredits the degree programme or course
+- the training programme, including the title, duration, core modules, and an indication of any likely optional modules, the award to be received on completion, whether the training programme is accredited (e.g. by a Professional, Statutory and Regulatory Body) and, if different from the training provider, which organisation accredits the training programme

-- costs, including tuition fees and other relevant costs, such as for field trips or specialist equipment required for the course
+- costs, including tuition fees and other relevant costs such as for field trips or specialist equipment required for the training programme

-- how to make payments to the conservatoire
+- how to make payments to the training provider

 - their complaints handling process